Echo Crag from the lake.

 Browse More Rock Climbing Classics in Echo Crag

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Echo Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Echo Crag:

 Featured Route For Echo Crag

 The Arete 5.8 5b 16 VI- 15 HVS 4c NH

 : WM: Franconia Notch

 What a good route, with even better views and exposure.
 One of the longer routes at Echo.
 Climb the blunt arete to a 2 bolt anchor just below the trees.
 The crux is a little past mid height at a fixed cam.
 My 60 meter rope just barely gets me down, but I've been on it with other "60s" and had to do two raps (which is easy enough)....[more]
 Browse More Classics in NH

 Echo Crag and its reflection in the lake

 A common site at Echo Crag on a nice summer day.